Game-Theoretic Semantics for Alternating-Time Temporal Logic: APPENDIX: SOME TECHNICAL PROOFS

 By Lemma~\ref{the: Time uniform strategies}, we may assume for this proof that all of the (winning) strategies that Eloise uses in embedded games depend on states only.
 This amounts to assuming that their domain is the set of states instead of configurations.
 We also recall that timers are not needed in the finitely bounded case.
+We show by induction on $\varphi$ that the following holds for every $q\in\St$.